-Serbia: State guarantees for EPS Kostolac wind farm27.
-April 2018. / News Serbia Energy
+Serbia: State guarantees for EPS Kostolac wind farm, News Serbia Energy

 Serbia should provide guarantees for the 80 mil-lion euros loan taken by state-owned power utility EPS from German KfW Bank for the construction of Kostolac wind farm.
 This is envisaged by the new bill which will be presented at the Parliament on 11 April.